Blockchain-Puerto-Rico/American-Dictionary-for-Blockchain-Words-and-Terminology/README.md

 ## How to Contribute

 Please commit any contributions to the Contributions_pending.md file!
 Every two weeks we will gather any submitted contributions and conduct polling and general community outreach on social media to gather opinions, additional facts, and related links to be considered and potentially included into the new entry.
-Suggestions on existing entries are also welcome.
+Suggestions on existing entries and other discussions about terms are also welcome.

 * Name
 	* Date